Kelley’s Homestead Paradigm

 Level 1: Was the Property Owned by the Decedent?

 This level catches situations where the decedent had previously transferred title.
-A person who deeded the property to a child, for example, and then continued living there as a guest has no ownership interest to protect.
+A person who deeded the property to a child and then continued living there as a guest has no ownership interest to protect.
 It also addresses properties held in trusts.
 A revocable living trust preserves homestead status because the settlor retains the equitable interest and the power to revoke.
 An irrevocable trust raises more complicated questions about whether the beneficiary’s interest constitutes “ownership” for homestead purposes.

 Level 2: Was the Decedent Survived by a Minor Child?